PaloAltoNetworks/pan.dev/products/panos-upgrade-assurance/docs/api/check_firewall.md

 Used when requested image version is not available for downloading.

+## class `UpdateServerConnectivityException`

+Used when connection to the Update Server cannot be established.

 ## class `CheckFirewall`

 Class responsible for running readiness checks and creating Firewall state snapshots.